kathy & ron goodlad: 50+ years of learning together

 Colton, California

-With newly alone parents in Southern California we decided to move there and be nearby.
-We found a brand new home across from a park which seemed perfect for a growing family.
+With newly single parents in Southern California, we decided to move there and be nearby.
+We found a brand new home across from a park, which seemed perfect for a growing family.

 Lancaster, California